Our overall approach is based on four basic principles:

 4. Quality active managers can outperform indexes with less volatility.

 Return is a product of risk.

-To measure return, we examine the performance from 1970 through the present, provided by equities (as measured by the S & P 500 Index), bonds (as measured by Ibbotson’s Corporate Bond Index) and cash (as measured by the rolling one-month CD rate).
+To measure return, we examine the performance from 1970 through the present, provided by equities (as measured by the S & P 500 Index), bonds (as measured by Long-term Corporate Bond Index) and cash (as measured by the rolling one-month US Treasury Bill rate).

 To measure an investment’s volatility, or risk, we use standard deviation.
 Standard deviation is a measure of how much the annual rate of return on an investment is deviating from the expected range of future returns.

 By examining the historical results of these two investment measurements, we can make two basic conclusions.

 - Stocks typically provide better returns than fixed income investments, and fixed income instruments typically outperform cash.